jbchouinard/goreminder/README.md

 MxRemind requires a Postgresql database.

-By default, MxRemind will read the configuration file `mxremind.yaml` in the current directory if it exists.
+By default, MxRemind looks for the configuration file `mxremind.yaml` in the current directory.
 A different configuration file can be specified with the `--config` flag.

-Alternatively, options can be provided by environment variables, or some by CLI flags.
+Alternatively, options can be provided by environment variables, or CLI flags.

-CLI flags have highest precedence, followed by environment variables, and finally the configuration file.
+CLI flags have highest precedence, followed by environment variables, and finally configuration file.

 | Environment Variable       | Example                             | Details                               |
 |----------------------------|-------------------------------------|-------------------------------------- |